Multi-Agency Partnership (MAP) plays a unique role in the refugee claimant serving sector

 2018: The Housing Working Group was re-started and provincial funding secured to move towards a sustainable housing solution.
 Some initial research produced a second report: Towards a Housing Solution for Refugee Claimants in BC: A Plan for Action

-MAP is now a collaboration of more than 45 government and non-government agencies working to support refugee claimants in the BC Lower Mainland.
+Currently, MAP BC is a collaboration of more than 60 government and non-government agencies working to support refugee claimants in BC.

 Our Approach